jasonlyik/neurobench.ai/index.md

 ---

-# Whitepaper
+# NeuroBench v1.0 Preprint

-To learn more, please see our [whitepaper preprint](https://arxiv.org/abs/2304.04640).
+NeuroBench v1.0 includes four defined algorithm benchmarks, algorithmic complexity metric definitions, and algorithm baseline results.
+System track benchmarks are defined and baselines are currently under development.
+To learn more, please see our [submission preprint](https://arxiv.org/abs/2304.04640).

+# NeuroBench Harness

+The NeuroBench harness is an open-source Python package that allows users to easily run the benchmarks and extract useful metrics.
+Check out the package on [GitHub](https://github.com/NeuroBench/neurobench) and its [documentation](https://neurobench.readthedocs.io/en/latest/).

 # Get Involved